UbuntuBudgie/budgie-welcome/README.md

 Budgie Welcome
 ==============

-Welcome screen app to greet new users on their first login
+Welcome screen app to greet new users on their first login.

 ### Installation